elbadawyhm-source/deHemmat/README.md

 8.5 Calculations	1
 8.6 Interpretation of Results	1
-8.7 Possible Sources of Error in This Case Study	1 Chapter 9: Practice Problems	1
+8.7 Possible Sources of Error in This Case Study	1
+9: Practice Problems	1
 Section A: Fundamental Calculations	1
 Section B: Intermediate Problems	1
-Chapter 10: Summary and Quick Reference	1
+10: Summary and Quick Reference	1
 10.1 Key Formulas at a Glance	1
 10.2 Titration at a Glance — Flowchart Summary	1
 10.3 Indicators Quick Reference	1